ART: Adaptive Resampling-based Training for Imbalanced Classification: Experiments

 \subsection{Experimental Setup}

-We evaluate ART against a broad suite of existing methods across five datasets commonly used for imbalanced classification tasks: Pima Indians Diabetes \cite{smith1988pima}, Yeast \cite{yeast_110}, Red Wine Quality \cite{cortez2009wine}, a custom long-tailed version of MNIST \cite{lecun1998mnist} (MNIST-LT), and a synthetically imbalanced IMDb sentiment classification dataset \cite{maas2011imdb} (IMDb-Custom).
-MNIST-LT was prepared by taking an imbalance factor of 0.01 and the number of samples for majority class were taken as 1500.
-All samples were chosen randomly in accordance to the imbalance factor.
-IMDb-Custom dataset was prepared by transforming the reviews into embedding vectors using all-MiniLM-L6-v2 \cite{allminilm_l6_v2_2021} by sentence-transformers.
+We evaluate ART against a broad suite of existing methods across five datasets commonly used for imbalanced classification tasks: Pima Indians Diabetes \citep{smith1988pima}, Yeast \citep{yeast_110}, Red Wine Quality \citep{cortez2009wine}, a custom long-tailed version of MNIST \citep{lecun1998mnist} (MNIST-LT), and a synthetically imbalanced IMDb sentiment classification dataset \citep{maas2011imdb} (IMDb-Custom).
+MNIST-LT was prepared with an imbalance factor of 0.01, and the number of samples for the majority class was set to 1500.
+All samples were randomly selected according to the imbalance factor.
+IMDb-Custom dataset was prepared by transforming the reviews into embedding vectors using all-MiniLM-L6-v2 \citep{allminilm_l6_v2_2021} by sentence-transformers.
 Then an arbitrary imbalance ratio of $7$ was chosen and samples were randomly chosen from the data in accordance to it.
 Pima Indians Diabetes dataset is a binary classification dataset with an imbalance ratio of 1.86.
 Red Wine Quality dataset is a multi-class classification dataset with 6 classes.
-It has an imbalance ratios ranging from 1.06 to 68.1 in comparison to the class with most instances.
-Yeast dataset is a multi-class classification dataset with 9 classes, with imbalance ratios ranging from 1.08 to 23.15 in comparison to the class with highest number of instances.
+It has an imbalance ratio ranging from 1.06 to 68.1 in comparison to the class with the most instances.
+The yeast dataset is a multi-class classification dataset with 9 classes, with imbalance ratios ranging from 1.08 to 23.15 in comparison to the class with the highest number of instances.
 These datasets encompass both binary and multi-class classification scenarios and vary substantially in terms of class imbalance, feature dimensionality, and input modality (tabular, image, and text).